- As women age they will experience changes to their vagina and urinary system largely due to decreasing levels of the hormone oestrogen.

 - Unlike some menopausal symptoms, such as hot flushes, which may disappear as time passes; genito-urinary problems often persist and may progress with time.
 Genito-urinary symptoms are associated both with menopause and with ageing4.

-- Changes in vaginal and urethral health occur with natural and surgical menopause, as well as after treatments for certain medical conditions (Please refer to AMS Information Sheet Vaginal health after breast cancer: A guide for patients).
+- Changes in vaginal and urethral health occur with natural and surgical menopause, as well as after treatments for certain medical conditions (Please refer to AMS Fact Sheet Vaginal health after breast cancer: A guide for patients).

 Why is oestrogen important for vaginal health?